We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Click on an image to enlarge

 There are a wealth of world-class diving opportunities in Malaysia, including destinations teeming with huge schools of fish, spectacular coral reefs and amazing macro-life.
-There are areas famed for encounters with hammerhead sharks for the priviliged few, and places that are home to dozens of turtles and other big marine creatures such as bumphead parrotfish.
+There are areas famed for encounters with hammerhead sharks for the priviliged few, and places that are home to dozens of turtles and other big marine creatures such as bumphead parrotfish, barracuda, jacks, and reef sharks.

 Map of Sabah (click to enlarge in a new window)

-Liveaboard safaris in Malaysia offer you a different perspective from a resort stay.
-In Sabah, Malaysian Borneo you can join a cruise around the world-famous Sipadan Island or visit the finest sites of the South China Sea at Layang Layang.
-The premier dive sites of Peninsular Malaysia are located on the east coast and you can join a short cruise to dive here on tours operating out of Singapore.
+Liveaboard safaris in Malaysia offer you a different perspective from that of a resort stay.
+In Sabah, Malaysian Borneo, you can join a cruise around the world-famous Sipadan Island, or visit the finest pristine reefs of the South China Sea at Layang Layang.
+The premier dive sites of Peninsular Malaysia are located on the east coast at Tioman Island, and you can join a short cruise to dive here on tours operating out of Singapore.

 In addition to its underwater marvels, Malaysia can boast a range of other tourist attractions that will transform your liveaboard trip into the vacation of a lifetime: jungle wildlife tours, mountain climbing and trekking, bird watching, river rafting, kayaking, and numerous islands blessed with white sandy beaches and clear blue water.